Barry Bonds Found Guilty Of 1 Count In Steroids Case

 TOM GOLDMAN: A case that took a number of years and lots of dollars to get to trial, we expect it to end with a trumpet blast.
 But those expectations that Barry Bonds would be slapped down or exonerated became a little bit of both, like someone stuffed a mute inside the trumpet.
 The partial verdict by a jury unanimous on one count and divided on three others prompted reactions that could best be described as partial.

-Ms. CHRIS ARGUEDAS (Attorney): We're very gratified that after a long deliberation and 25 witnesses, our client was not convicted of anything that had to do with performance enhancing drugs or steroids or human growth hormone or injections.
+CHRIS ARGUEDAS: We're very gratified that after a long deliberation and 25 witnesses, our client was not convicted of anything that had to do with performance enhancing drugs or steroids or human growth hormone or injections.

 GOLDMAN: That doesn't mean Bonds was not linked to drugs.
 He and his lawyers admitted he used.
 But the case was about whether he knew they were banned drugs when he got them from his former personal trainer, Greg Anderson, and took them.
 Fred Jacob was the jury foreman.

-Mr. FRED JACOB (Jury foreman): So you had to put steroids, Greg Anderson and Barry Bonds all together with the evidence presented to us.
+FRED JACOB: So you had to put steroids, Greg Anderson and Barry Bonds all together with the evidence presented to us.
 And that didn't happen.

-Ms. AMBER REED (Juror): I was definitely, you know, heartbroken that we couldn't bring it together.
+AMBER REED: I was definitely, you know, heartbroken that we couldn't bring it together.